Across the Bridge to enjoy the Ottawa Gatineau region's only Cigar Lounge

 As a cocktail enthusiast, we were glad to see that the cocktail program was recently updated but we still found that it wasn’t up to par when compared to cocktail-focused bars.
 From a menu of 11 cocktails, there were 3 sweet martinis and also 3 cocktails that listed the use of the same cranberry juice.
 The Black Manhattan (25$) made of Bourbon & Amaro was quite expensive but seemed like an excellent pairing choice for a cigar.
 Upon a subsequent visit we noticed that this cocktail had been removed from the menu.

-We did appreciate that the cocktails use the spirits from local distilleries.
-We found on the menu Gin du Jardin (Chelsea), Sortilège (a Quebec favorite), and AIR coffee liqueur (Gatineau).
-Overall, we recognize that Bacchus puts their energy towards optimizing their cigar and scotch offerings, though it would be nice to see some accessibly-priced libations that pair well with cigars such as a signature old fashion or a rum-forward cocktail.
+We did appreciate that the cocktail program employs spirits from local distilleries.
+The menu featured Gin du Jardin (Chelsea), Sortilège (a Quebec favorite), and AIR coffee liqueur (Gatineau).
+Overall, we recognize that Bacchus puts their energy towards optimizing their cigar and scotch offerings, though it would be nice to see some accessible-priced libations that pair well with cigars, such as a signature old-fashioned or a rum-forward cocktail.

-We were glad to see a food program as well, which included finger food & share-ables such as nachos ($29), beef tartare ($32), and a charcuterie board ($50) among other items.
-Unfortunately, we have not yet tried the food.
+While Bacchus is primarily a cigar and spirit destination, a modest food program exists, offering small bites and shareable plates.
+Options include nachos ($29), beef tartare ($32), and a charcuterie board ($50), among others.
+Though we have not yet sampled the food, the menu reflects thoughtful pairings that could complement the bar’s rich drinks and cigars.
 Notwithstanding, the prices of the alcohol were decent: the libations were within the average price for Gatineau.
 The cigars were more expensive than at the shop but well worth it.

 Overall the Bacchus is a great venue for its target audience.
 Located near a hotel exit, it’s easy to get there.
 The parking is easy all year ’round, the bar is always open and never too busy.
 The Bacchus is worth it for anyone who enjoys a cigar now and then but it’s not the perfect place if you’re only looking to eat and drink.
 Keep in mind that it’s not a cocktail bar but rather a cigar lounge above all else.